ei2081/ei2081.github.io/_posts/2024-08-29-rtlsdr-pib.md

 > Next is [an attempt with a newer Pi 3]({% post_url 2024-08-31-rtlsdr-pi-3bp %}).
 {: .prompt-danger }

-> Approach fyi & in case I refer back to steps here.
+> May in future refer back to steps here.
 {: .prompt-tip }

-Having [tested the RTL-SDR Blog V2 on my laptop]({% post_url 2024-08-27-rtl-sdr-blog-v4 %}) I next up is to see if it will run on my Raspberry PI, a [2012 Pi Model B Rev2]({% post_url 2024-08-28-raspberry-pi-2011-modelb %})
+Having [tested the RTL-SDR Blog V2 on my laptop]({% post_url 2024-08-27-rtl-sdr-blog-v4 %}) next up is to see if it will run on my Raspberry PI, a [2012 Pi Model B Rev2]({% post_url 2024-08-28-raspberry-pi-models %})

-On this ocassion I'll be trying the Model B Rev2.

 ## RTL-SDR Driver install

-Per [the V4 Users Guide](https://www.rtl-sdr.com/V4/), the approach to getting a driver for the various systems varies.
+Per [the V4 Users Guide](https://www.rtl-sdr.com/V4/), the approach to getting a driver differs for various systems.
 For Debian GNU/Linux, the driver is grabbed [from their github](https://github.com/rtlsdrblog/rtl-sdr-blog) and compiled.

 ### NB - they have two methods